MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 Make sure you quit the iPhone simulator and retry the installation.

-<a name="trampolines"></a>

-## Ran out of trampolines of type 0

-If you get this message while running device,  You can create more type 0 trampolines (type SPECIFIC) by modifying your project options "iPhone Build" section.
-You want to add extra arguments for the Device build targets:

- `-aot "ntrampolines=2048"`

-The default number of trampolines is 1024.
-Try increasing this number until you have enough for your application.

-## Ran out of trampolines of type 1

-If you make heavy use of recursive generics, you may get this message on device.
-You can create more type 1 trampolines (type RGCTX) by modifying your project options "iPhone Build" section.
-You want to add extra arguments for the Device build targets:

- `-aot "nrgctx-trampolines=2048"`

-The default number of trampolines is 1024.
-Try increasing this number until you have enough for your usage of generics.

-## Ran out of trampolines of type 2

-If you make heavy use interfaces, you may get this message on device.
- You can create more type 2 trampolines (type IMT Thunks) by modifying your project options "iPhone Build" section.
-You want to add extra arguments for the Device build targets:

- `-aot "nimt-trampolines=512"`

-The default number of IMT Thunk trampolines is 128.
-Try increasing this number until you have enough for your usage of interfaces.

 ## Debugger is unable to connect with the device

 When you start debugging a device configuration, you will see the debugger